Articles

 A key difference between both of the packages is the purpose that they serve.
 While a used car extended warranty covers the cost of repairs due to the mechanical or equipment breakdown, car insurance helps pay for the damage done due to theft, fire or accident, etc. Liability coverage, Medical payments coverage, and Personal injury protection are offered in the car insurance while a used car extended warranty tends to cover costs for particular problems and repairs.
 Some additional features offered in a used car extended warranty include rental car reimbursement and roadside assistance etc.

-The Resale Advantage: How a Transferable Warranty Makes Your Car Stand Out in a Crowded Market
+How a Transferable Extended Warranty Boosts Your Car’s Resale Value in a High-Price Market

 Need more info?